 Nope.
 Please consult a professional dog trainer or dog behaviorist for any training or behavior issues.

-Make sure your dog is getting it's needs met through professional training, food puzzles, and plenty of exercise and mental stimulation (maybe through agility or nose work classes).
+Make sure your dog is getting his needs met through professional training, food puzzles, and plenty of exercise and mental stimulation (maybe through agility or nose work classes).
 Please see a veterinarian or canine medical specialist for any injuries and medical conditions.
 Doga is not a substitute for these services and activities.

-WHY DON'T YOU OFFER GROUP DOGA CLASSES?
+WHY DON'T YOU OFFER IN-PERSON PUBLIC GROUP DOGA CLASSES?

 Group goat yoga classes are all the rage!
 So why don't you offer more group doga classes?
 Practicing yoga with a class full of adult dogs who don't know each other is much trickier compared to yoga with a flock of little goats who belong together.
 Dogs who don't know each other could be fearful or snarky with each other.
 Practicing yoga while keeping an eye on your dog's behavior, directs your attention outward versus inward where you can find your zen.